Jacob Meyers Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 8.3 K/9, which ranks 21st in the league.
+- The 8.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 25th in MLB.

-- The Rangers have the eighth-ranked team ERA across all league pitching staffs (3.83).
+- The Rangers have the sixth-ranked team ERA across all MLB pitching staffs (3.84).

-- The Rangers allow the eighth-fewest home runs in baseball (83 total, one per game).
+- Rangers pitchers combine to surrender 84 home runs (one per game), the seventh-fewest in the league.

-- Gray gets the start for the Rangers, his 15th of the season.
-He is 6-3 with a 2.89 ERA and 69 strikeouts through 81 2/3 innings pitched.
+- Eovaldi looks for his 10th victory when he gets the start for the Rangers, his 17th of the season.
+He is 9-3 with a 2.82 ERA and 101 strikeouts in 105 1/3 innings pitched.

-- The right-hander last appeared on Saturday against the New York Yankees, when he tossed five innings, allowing one earned run while giving up three hits.
+- In his most recent appearance on Sunday, the right-hander tossed 5 2/3 innings against the New York Yankees, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.